michaelwoods/onstar2mqtt/README.md

 # onstar2mqtt
 A service that utilizes the [OnStarJS](https://github.com/samrum/OnStarJS) library to expose OnStar data to MQTT topics.

-Mostly focused around EVs, however happy to accept PRs for other vehicle types.
+The functionality is mostly focused around EVs (specifically the Bolt EV), however PRs for other vehicle types are certainly welcome.

-There is no official relationship with GM, Chevrolet nor OnStar.
-In fact, it would be nice if they'd even respond to development requests, so we wouldn't have to reverse engineer their API.
+There is no affiliation with this project and GM, Chevrolet nor OnStar.
+In fact, it would be nice if they'd even respond to development requests so we wouldn't have to reverse engineer their API.

 ## Running
 Collect the following information: